 BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1441 Stone 2014 Support Requires local school districts to calculate and award full or partial academic credit to foster youth who transition between schools for work done that achieved a grade of D or higher.
 IV Supports foster youth in completing their education.
 AB 1618 Chesbro 2014 Sponsor Provides tribal entities and officials with access to confidential juvenile court files and records for children who are members of the tribe or eligible for membership in the tribe.
 By explicitly including tribes, tribal officials, and tribal entities within the exception to the confidentiality of juvenile court files, this bill will solve a conflict between federal and state law on one side, and juvenile courts on the other.
 I, IV AB 2454 Quirk-Silva 2014 Support Allows an individual who received extended foster care or adoption assistance aid after turning 18 years old to petition for resumption of dependency jurisdiction.
-IV AB 73 Feuer 2011 Support States the intent of the Legislature to enact legislation providing that juvenile court hearings in juvenile dependency matters be presumptively open to the public unless the court finds that admitting the public would not be in a child's best interest. Ι Promotes public trust in juvenile court.
+IV AB 73 Feuer 2011 Support States the intent of the Legislature to enact legislation providing that juvenile court hearings in juvenile dependency matters be presumptively open to the public unless the court finds that admitting the public would not be in a child's best interest.
+I Promotes public trust in juvenile court.
+AB 743 Portantino 2010 Support Modifies the standard for sibling visitation to require that if siblings are not placed together the social worker must explain why placement together would be contrary to the safety or well-being of any sibling.
+Requires a social worker considering a change of placement that will result in sibling separation to notify the attorney for the child being moved as well as the attorney for any affected sibling.
+IV Assists court in keeping siblings together.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch